Underwater hockey: Play

 During the game, each team gets unlimited rolling substitution with the (maximum of) four players in their sub box.
 Substitution strategy is imperative in underwater hockey as errors might result in a foul i.e. too many players in the play area at one time (an offence punishable by the sin bin) or a tactical blunder (e.g. an incorrect balance of forwards and backs due to an incorrect substitution).

 There are a number of penalties described in the official underwater hockey rules, ranging from the use of the stick against something (or someone) other than the puck, playing or stopping the puck with something other than the stick, and "blocking" (interposing one's self between a teammate who possesses the puck and an opponent; one is allowed to play the puck but not merely block opponents with one's body).
 If the penalty is minor, referees award an advantage puck: the team that committed the foul is pushed back 3 m from the puck, while the other team gets free possession.
 For major penalties such as a dangerous pass (e.g. striking an opponent's head) or intentional or repeated fouls, the referees may eject players for a specified period of time or for the remainder of the game, or even - in the case of very serious or deliberate fouls - for the remainder of a tournament.
 A defender committing a serious foul sufficiently close to his own goal may be penalised by the award of a penalty shot or even a penalty goal awarded to the fouled player's team.

-Often players who are most successful in this game are strong swimmers, have a great ability to hold and recover their breath, and are able to produce great speed underwater while demonstrating learned skills in puck control.
-It is also important that they are able to work well with their team members and take full advantage of their individual skills.
+Players who are successful in this game are strong swimmers, have an ability to hold and recover their breath, and are able to produce speed underwater while demonstrating learned skills in puck control.
+It is also important that they are able to work with their team members and take advantage of their individual skills.